julianvollmer/MMM-NextGameWithPlayers/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Shows a table with all the players from your favorite team and the next Opponent.
+Displays a table with all the players from your favorite team and the next Opponent.
 Based on [MMM-AllPlayers](https://github.com/julianvollmer/MMM-AllPlayers)
 The module is using [this API](http://api.football-data.org/index)

 ## Visualisation